scho20/focal_seizure_propagation/README.md

 #### Videos
-Two videos of simulation can be found at '[videos] (https://github.com/scho20/forcal_seizure_propagation/blob/master/simulation/videos)'.
+Two videos of simulation can be found at '[videos](https://github.com/scho20/forcal_seizure_propagation/blob/master/simulation/videos)'.
 First video presents the result from the codes on Description #3, and the second video shows the result from the code on Description #1.

 #### Requirement
 MATLAB R2018b